mavaddat-javid-education/edx-theme/README.md

 ##### <a name="#step-1"></a>Step \#1

 Choose a theme.
-You can try the themes on from the [home](https://themex.io/) page.
+You can try the themes on the @raccoongang [themex.io](https://themex.io/) page.
 Or you can find the available themes and their Open edX version from the list below:

 -   Open edX Dogwood fullstack version